-Atlanta Women for Equality, Inc. is a new 501(c)(3) nonprofit organization dedicated to providing free legal advocacy for low-income women and girls facing sex discrimination in the workplace or at school, protecting and expanding economic and educational opportunities for women and girls, and helping our community shape our workplaces and schools according to true standards of equal treatment.
+Atlanta Women for Equality, Inc. is a 501(c)(3) nonprofit organization dedicated to providing free legal advocacy for low-income women and girls facing sex discrimination in the workplace or at school, protecting and expanding economic and educational opportunities for women and girls, and helping our community shape our workplaces and schools according to true standards of equal treatment.

 Thanks to our tax-exempt status, all donations we receive are tax-deductible.
 Click here to contribute!